22 Must-Know French Collocations for Everyday Use (Plus Awesome Collocation Dictionaries)

 Il refuse de mentir à sa famille.
 (He refuses to lie to his family.)

-- Arrêter de (to stop): You will often hear this French collocation used in commands.
+You’ll often hear this French collocation used in commands.

 On parle souvent de politique.
-(We talk often about politics.)
+(We often talk about politics.)

-- Oublier de (to forget to): It happens.
+Oublier de (to forget to)

 Elle a oublié de téléphoner à sa mère.
 (She forgot to call her mother.)